Landstar (LSTR)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Although Landstar hasn’t been the highest-quality company lately because of its poor bottom-line (EPS) performance, it found a few growth initiatives in the past that worked out wonderfully.
-Its five-year average ROIC was 42%, splendid for an industrials business.
+Although Landstar hasn’t been the highest-quality company lately because of its poor revenue and EPS performance, it found a few growth initiatives in the past that worked out wonderfully.
+Its five-year average ROIC was 40.4%, splendid for an industrials business.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Landstar’s ROIC has decreased significantly over the last few years.
+Over the last few years, Landstar’s ROIC has unfortunately decreased significantly.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

-Landstar’s P/E ratio based on the next 12 months is 25.8x.
-This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.
+Landstar’s P/E ratio based on the next 12 months is 28.1x.
+This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.

-Wall Street analysts have a consensus one-year price target of $131 on the company (compared to the current share price of $138.92), implying they don’t see much short-term potential in Landstar.
+Wall Street analysts have a consensus one-year price target of $150.27 on the company (compared to the current share price of $150.23).